-Attachment 1 Home Occupation (Hairdressing) - Modification to existing approval - Lot 5 (25) Ravenswood Road, Maida Vale Submission Table
+Home Occupation (Hairdressing) - Modification to existing approval - Lot 5 (25) Ravenswood Road, Maida Vale Submission Table

 Details Comments Staff Comment 1.
 K and C Caporn 45 Ravenswood Road Objection.
 MAIDA VALE WA 6057 a) This business should not be operating at all in this area and should be relocated to a shopping centre.
-No doubt they will have as many customers if allowed. a) Local Planning Scheme No. 3 does allow for consideration to be given to allowing a home occupation for hairdressing to be considered on Special Rural zoned properties with appropriate conditions of approval. b) The noise associated with the business affects our main bedroom, kitchen and dining areas. , c) Most weeks there have been more than 20 clients, even at 7.00am on Saturdays, also double clients in the evenings to 9.00pm.
-No consideration for anyone, especially us. maximum of 20 clients to attend the property pe week by prior appointment only.
-The hours of d) There is the problem of chemicals from the hairdressing applications leaching into the ground. d) Chemicals from hairdressing products are not considered to be having a significant impact on the local environment.
+No doubt they will have as many customers if allowed. g a) Local Planning Scheme No. 3 does allow for consideration to be given to allowing a home occupation for hairdressing to be considered on Special Rural zoned properties with appropriate conditions of approval. b) The noise associated with the busines affects our main bedroom, kitchen an dining areas. c) Most weeks there have been more th 20 clients, even at 7.00am on Saturdays, also double clients in the evenings to 9.00pm.
+No consideration for anyone, especially us. maximum of 20 clients to attend the property per week by prior appointment only.
+The hours of d) There is the problem of chemicals fro the hairdressing applications leaching into the ground.